vicYegon/Project-Manager.com/README.md

-# P-MaG
+# P-MerG
 ## Introduction
-P-MaG is a project manager web app.
+P-MerG is a project manager web app.
 It helps to collaborate and work together on a project through the directions and categorizations by the project admin.

 ## Users